 Though there are boots for almost every type of outdoor activity, the hiking boot is one of the most tested and trusted footwear solutions for backpacking and mountaineering.
 Unlike the hiking shoe, hiking boots feature higher support to keep you from rolling your ankles as you power down treacherous terrain.

 Hiking boots are designed to carry heavier loads thanks to their more durable construction and stiffer midsoles.
 The outsoles feature deeper, thicker lugs for added stability.
 Best of all, many heavyweight mountaineering boot styles feature crampon compatibility, so you can safely cross snow, ice, and other wintery obstacles.
 Other styles include light hiking boots and backpacking boots.
+Check out our piece on the best hiking shoes for wide feet for more options.

 Advantages to Choosing Hiking Shoes